WilliamLa59/neurosity-web-app/README.md

 Built using the following **[Starter Code](https://github.com/neurosity/notion-react-starter)**.

+**Input fields are used for testing purposes and will be removed in the future.**

 ## How to use
 This project stores the MongoDB connection string within a .env file under the variable name "CONNECTION_STRING".